Koregaon Park: Osho International Meditation Resort

-The Osho International Meditation Resort, which earlier was Osho Ashram, still attracts many visitors from abroad as well as natives who come here for meditation programs.
-The Osho Teerth Park, on the D. H. Dhunjibhoy Road, between lane 2 and 3, is a park made along a sewage, beautified with statues, bamboos, exotic plants, ferns, flowers etc. is another place where people come for picnics and spending time.
+The Osho International Meditation Resort, which was earlier known as the Osho Ashram, still attracts many foreign visitors and locals, who mainly visit for meditation programs.
+The Osho Teerth Park, on the D. H. Dhunjibhoy Road, between lane 2 and 3, is a park that was originally constructed on a sewage wasteland, and has since been beautified with statues, bamboos, exotic plants, ferns, flowers etc. It is another place where people often come for picnics and to spend time with each other.;

 Chabad house

 A Jewish Chabad house is located in Koregaon Park.

 Schools and colleges

 The Poona School and Home for Blind is located on North Main Road.
 The Sant Gadge Maharaj School is located on South Main Road.